On this page

 How do I log into Bloomberg?

-Location of the Bloomberg terminal (standalone computer), reserving or booking time on the terminal, and starting the program
+Location of the Bloomberg terminal (standalone computer) and reserving or booking time

 Using the general username and password

-Current SFU faculty, staff, and students only may use the general username and password.
+Current SFU faculty, staff, and students may use the general username and password.

-Note that using this general ID will not allow you to register with Bloomberg for a Bloomberg certificate.
+Using this general ID will not allow you to register with Bloomberg for the Bloomberg Markets Certification (BMC) program.
 You will, however, have full access to all the other Bloomberg content and services.
-If you want to work toward a Bloomberg certificate, you will need to create your own Bloomberg ID/username.
+If you want to work toward a BMC certificate, you will need to create your own Bloomberg ID/username.

 Registering for your own Bloomberg username and password

-You may also register with Bloomberg to get your own username and password.
+You may also register to get your own username and password with Bloomberg by selecting "Create a New Login" on the Bloomberg login screen.

 Note, however, that choosing to create your own ID is absolutely voluntary.
 You will be able to complete all SFU coursework using the general username and password mentioned above.
 If you choose to create your own Bloomberg ID, first read the following Protection of Privacy notice as well as the tips on the procedure for registering with Bloomberg.